The Gonzaga Institute

 The partial transformation of a low volume, located to one side of the lot, led to the realization of the school's assembly hall, which takes the place of the present day school gym.
 The entrance on Via Settembrini also serves this new function.

-Below the courtyard, on the other hand, a four-story underground car park, accessible from via Settembrini and independent from school grounds operations, benefits in part the school, but for the most part the surrounding neighborhood.
+Below the courtyard, on the other hand, a four-story underground car park, accessible from via Settembrini and independent from school grounds operations, benefits in part the school, but for the most part the surrounding neighbourhood.

 The two elements, car park and sports complex, are structurally independent for security purposes; the reduced availability of space and compliance with the neighboring lots were the reasons behind this choice.
 The glass façade is structural; the thick vertical partition is, in fact, a supporting system for the distribution volume floor slabs.
 The Vierendel beams host locker rooms below and the metal structure covering the car park ramp is self-supporting.